SV3N77/portfolio-v2/projects/elden-ring-attribute-calc.md

 - Addition/Subtraction of attributes
 - Shows how many runes are needed to level

 In this project I learnt to use typescript in conjunction with NextJS.
+In this project I used a json file to store each class and its starting values.